AustinT/book-summaries/fiction/novels.md

 coercion or risk of starvation, but seeing work as necessary for the functioning of a society.
 This sounded very ideal (although the society is far from ideal in many other aspects).

+# 2025-11-30 Katabasis

+By RF Kuang

+Enjoyable book, I appreciated all the Cambridge references.
+Thankfully my own PhD experience was much better than that of the novel.